A bowl of sugar cubes with a wooden spoon and a variety of fruits

 Is fructose a sugar?

 Fructose and sugar are important topics in nutrition.
 Fructose, a natural sugar in fruits, differs from other sugars.
 It is a simple sugar that offers sweetness and energy.
 Sugar includes glucose, sucrose, and fructose.
 Fructose is metabolized in the liver, while glucose is metabolized in tissues.
 Understanding these differences is key to making healthy choices.
+This sets the stage for exploring fructose and sugar further in this blog.

 Chemical Composition of Fructose and Sugar

-Fructose, also known as fruit sugar, is a natural ketonic monosaccharide found in fruits, honey, and vegetables.
-On the other hand, sugar, or sucrose, is a disaccharide containing glucose and fructose molecules.
+• On the other hand, sugar, or sucrose, is a disaccharide containing glucose and fructose molecules.
 The ongoing debate questions whether fructose qualifies as sugar.
 Fructose and glucose are basic sugar components.
 When combined in table sugar, they form sucrose, highlighting the complex nature of sugar structures.
 The unique molecular composition of fructose, comprising carbon, hydrogen, and oxygen atoms, contributes to its sweet taste.
 Understanding the distinct chemical properties of these sweeteners sheds light on their roles in human consumption and metabolism.

 Debunking the Myth: Fructose vs Sugar